omarryhan/aiogoogle/docs/index.rst

     The error and return messages shown below are very verbose and aren't fit for production.

-    And obviously, if you're performing OAuth2 via Authorization Code Flow, then you shouldn't hand the user their tokens
+    If you're performing OAuth2 via Authorization Code Flow, you shouldn't hand the user their tokens.

 .. hint:: Code reads from top to bottom